HIGHLIGHTS-UK ministers quit over draft Brexit deal, pound and bank stocks tumble

 DEBT MARKET Nerves among British government bond investors forced the debt agency to accept low bids for a 20-year bond at auction to an extent not seen since March 2009.
 Data from Refinitiv showed the spread between 10-year and 30-year gilt yields had ballooned by more than 11 basis points.
 STOCK MARKET - Brexit-sensitive British stocks slid.
 Housebuilders, retailers and banks all fell, dragging the FTSE 250 index down 1.5 percent, while the exporter-heavy FTSE 100 managed to hold flat, supported by a plunge in the value of sterling.

-THURSDAY’S RESIGNATIONS Dominic Raab: Brexit minister Esther McVey: Work and Pensions Secretary Shailesh Vara: junior Northern Ireland minister Suella Braverman: junior Brexit minister A parliamentary aide to education ministers also quit.
+THURSDAY’S RESIGNATIONS Dominic Raab: Brexit minister Esther McVey: Work and Pensions Secretary Shailesh Vara: junior Northern Ireland minister Suella Braverman: junior Brexit minister A parliamentary aide to education ministers and a Conservaticve Party vice chairman also quit.

 PRIME MINISTER MAY COMMENTS “We have been preparing for no-deal and we continue to prepare for no-deal because I recognise that we have a further stage of negotiation with the European Council and then that deal when finalised ... has to come back to this House,” she told the House of Commons.